More at rubyonrails.org:

 Please note that default redirection is a 301 "Moved Permanently" redirect.
 Keep in mind that some web browsers or proxy servers will cache this type of redirect, making the old page inaccessible.
 You can use the :status option to change the response status:

-Instead of a String like 'articles#index', which corresponds to the index action in the ArticlesController, you can specify any Rack application as the endpoint for a matcher:
+Instead of specifying :to as a String like 'articles#index', which corresponds to the index method in the ArticlesController class, you can specify any Rack application as the endpoint for a matcher:

-As long as MyRackApp responds to call and returns a [status, headers, body], the router won't know the difference between the Rack application and an action.
-This is an appropriate use of via: :all, as you will want to allow your Rack application to handle all verbs as it considers appropriate.
+As long as MyRackApp responds to call and returns a [status, headers, body], the router won't know the difference between the Rack application and a controller action.
+This is an appropriate use of via: :all, as you will want to allow your Rack application to handle all verbs.

-For the curious, 'articles#index' actually expands out to ArticlesController.action(:index), which returns a valid Rack application.
+An interesting tidbit - 'articles#index' expands out to ArticlesController.action(:index), which returns a valid Rack application.

 If you specify a Rack application as the endpoint for a matcher, remember that the route will be unchanged in the receiving application.
 With the following route your Rack application should expect the route to be /admin: